hoophq/docs/docs/plugins/indexer/api.md

 ## Highlighters

-It allows to highlight results to a specific client
+It allows to highlight results for a specific client

 ### ANSI